ryzenboi98/nba-stats/README.md

 ## Project setup

-For compiling this project you may need to install the dependencies already provided on the `pom.xml` file simply by exporting and running the application by and IDE supporting Maven or Gradle Project.
+For compiling this project you may need to install the dependencies already provided on the `pom.xml` file simply by exporting the Project and running the application with an IDE supporting Maven or Gradle.

 Secondly you need to create a postgresql instance with [Docker](https://docs.docker.com/get-docker/) and create a database.
 You can achieve that by running the following command after installing [Docker](https://docs.docker.com/get-docker/):